 “When figuring out the right hybrid work strategy for your company, it’s essential to be as communicative as possible with your team at all steps of the process,” says Tushar Agarwal, co-founder and CEO at HubbleHQ.
 “This starts with speaking to them about how they want to work in the future.
 And once you’ve implemented your new policy, be sure to keep open feedback loops with your team.”
 Managing your hybrid work model this way will help you align your strategy with your business goals and keep your talent happy and engaged.

 A hybrid work model is part of the immediate future of work and your competitors may already be adopting some of its principles in order to attract higher caliber talent, reduce expenses, or simply enter new markets.
 It’s providing companies with a great way to differentiate themselves during the hiring process, manage employee expectations, and be more competitive in the market, all while tackling head on the insecurities around abandoning the office for good.
+If you're ready to set up your hybrid work model, read our hybrid work policy checklist to find out what you need to consider to ensure your hybrid team success.

 Taking your first steps to hire remotely or setting up a new work model can be daunting, which is why we’re here to help.
 Book a call with us as a first step so we can help answer your questions.